Nick Kealey

 School of Justice Studies

-Nick is an experienced former Merseyside Police Sergeant who led the Police team at North Liverpool Community Justice Centre from 2010-2014.
+Nick is an experienced former Merseyside Police Sergeant and Evidence Review Officer who led the Police team at North Liverpool Community Justice Centre from 2010-2014.
 He worked closely with a variety of agencies including Mersey Care NHS as part of multi-agency partnership to identify and improve the support available to service users and those with mental ill-health, who found themselves in the Criminal Justice System as offender, victim or witness.
+Nick also worked closely with schools and a variety of internal and external partners to address pathways to offending which range from regular access to education, training and employment, to finance, benefits, debt, accommodation, substance abuse and much more.

 Nick has worked extensively with colleagues from Witness Service and Victim Support.
 He has previously travelled to Oslo to study the impact of Restorative Justice in the Norwegian Judicial System and was granted a rare privilege to visit a halfway house where offenders worked closely with a local community as part of their rehabilitation.

 He returned to Oslo in March 2019 with four of our Level 5 students to teach on an international programme involving student police officers from Norway, Denmark and Germany.
-The current COVID pandemic disrupted plans for ten students to return in 2020 but Nick successfully worked with international partners to deliver a virtual programme in May 2021 focussing on Mental Health with students and practitioners from Norway, Germany, Romania, Sweden and the Ukraine.
-He will lead the planning for a return trip in 2022.
+The COVID pandemic disrupted plans for ten students to return in 2020 but Nick successfully worked with international partners to deliver a virtual programme in May 2021 focussing on Mental Health with students and practitioners from Norway, Germany, Romania, Sweden and the Ukraine.

 Nick studied at LJMU from 2010, progressing from the Policing Studies Foundation Degree to a First Class BA (Hons).

-He was awarded a Fellowship of the Higher Education Academy (FHEA) in August 2016 and Nick is also an independent External Examiner for the Open University.
+He was awarded a Fellowship of the Higher Education Academy (FHEA) in August 2016 and Nick is currently an independent External Examiner for the Open University. and part of LJMUs Independent Assessor Team for the Police Degree Apprenticeship Programme (PCDA).

 In June 2019, Nick completed a nationally accredited Hydra Facilitators course at the College of Policing, with the long-term view of working in partnership with others to provide additional opportunities to our students through immersive learning.